lhoenig/fbsounds/README.md

 fbsounds
 ========

-download all youtube videos from a Facebook page or group and convert them to audio files!
+Download all youtube videos from a Facebook page or group and convert them to audio files!
-the current restriction is that this will only work with PUBLIC pages and groups!
+The current restriction is that this will ONLY work with PUBLIC pages and groups!
 otherwise, i would need to obtain an user app token. will investigate how to do this.

 ### Dependencies